 Vitamin B12 is one vitamin that we don’t get enough of.

-In fact around 39 percent of the U.S population are B12 deficiency.
+In fact, around 39 percent of the U.S population is B12 deficiency.
 Lack of this essential vitamin can lead to some serious health problems.

 And most definitely, Vitamin B12 deficiency can be sneaky, harmful.